-- In the Name field, enter a unique name for the Dashboard Tab.
-Each User can have multiple Tabs. - The Enable Refresh Rate (in Seconds) field allows you to enter a regular interval to automatically refresh the Dashboard.
+- 1. In the Name field, enter a unique name for the Dashboard Tab say "Work Orders/Requests".
+Each User can have multiple Tabs. - 2.
+The Enable Refresh Rate (in Seconds) field allows you to enter a regular interval to automatically refresh the Dashboard.
 This refreshes all of the filters and reports on schedule.
 To enter a Refresh Rate, mark the Enable checkbox and type a value (in seconds) in the field provided.